Erin Foster: Career

 In the early 2000s, Foster began her acting career, appearing in Castle, The O.C., House, American Dreams, Gilmore Girls, Reno 911!, CSI: Crime Scene Investigation, Judging Amy, and Roswell.

 Foster later transitioned to writing and producing.
 In 2012, she was a staff writer on the NBC sitcom The New Normal.
 In 2015, she and her sister Sara Foster created the TV series Barely Famous on VH1.
 The show was a mockumentary satire of reality TV and ran for two seasons.

-From 2017 to 2020, Foster and her sister Sara were co-creative heads of the dating app Bumble.
+From 2017 to 2020, Foster and her sister Sara were co-creative heads of Bumble.
 Since 2021, they have hosted the podcast The World's First Podcast with Erin & Sara Foster.

 In 2024, Foster created, wrote and co-produced the Netflix show Nobody Wants This, a romantic comedy series loosely based on her and her husband Simon Tikhman's love story as an inter-faith couple.
 The show stars Adam Brody and Kristen Bell, who also served as co-producer.
 It became an international hit, reaching the number one English series on Netflix spot in its second week with 15.9 million views.
 It was also a critical success, with review aggregator website Rotten Tomatoes reporting a 95% approval rating, with praise for its cast and writing.
 In October 2024, the show was renewed for a second season.

 Personal life

 Foster was previously in a relationship with Samantha Ronson.

 In 2018, Foster began dating investor and music executive Simon Tikhman after meeting at the gym.
 Tikhman co-founded The Core Entertainment, artist management company in partnership with Live Nation, and launched The Core Records music label in partnership with Universal Music Group in 2023.

 On December 31, 2019, Foster wed Tikhman in Nashville, Tennessee.
 Foster converted to Reform Judaism ahead of her marriage to Tikhman, who is Jewish; she was previously agnostic.

-On May 19, 2024, Foster and Tikhman welcomed their daughter, Noa Mimi Tikhman.
-Noa arrived two weeks early in a home birth.
+On May 17 2024, Foster and Tikhman welcomed a daughter, Noa Mimi.
 They reside in Beverly Hills, California.